javier-caparo/Udacity-DevOps-Azure-Project-2/README.md

 ## Project Plan

-* Link to a Trello board for the project - <link here>
+* Link to a Trello board for the project - (https://trello.com/b/BBqfWn2b/dashboard-ml-product)
 * Link to a spreadsheet - <link here>